Superman (1978 film): Themes

-Just as little is known about Jesus during his middle years, Clark travels into the wilderness to find out who he is and what he has to do.
+Mirroring Biblical accounts of Jesus, Clark travels into the wilderness to find out who he is and what he has to do.
 Jor-El says, "Live as one of them, Kal-El, to discover where your strength and power are needed.
 But always hold in your heart the pride of your special heritage.
 They can be a great people, Kal-El, and they wish to be.
 They only lack the light to show the way.
 For this reason above all, their capacity for good, I have sent them you, my only son."
 The theme resembles the Biblical account of God sending his only son Jesus to Earth in hope for the good of mankind.
 More were seen when Donner was able to complete Superman II: The Richard Donner Cut, featuring the fall, resurrection and his battle with evil.
 Another vision was that of The Creation of Adam.

 The Christian imagery in the Reeve films has provoked comment on the Jewish origins of Superman.
 Rabbi Simcha Weinstein's book Up, Up and Oy Vey: How Jewish History, Culture and Values Shaped the Comic Book Superhero, says that Superman is both a pillar of society and one whose cape conceals a "nebbish", saying "He's a bumbling, nebbish Jewish stereotype.
 He's Woody Allen."
 Ironically, it is also in the Reeve films that Clark Kent's persona has the greatest resemblance to Woody Allen, though his conscious model was Cary Grant's character in Bringing Up Baby.
 This same theme is pursued about 1940s superheroes generally in Disguised as Clark Kent: Jews, Comics, and the Creation of the Superhero by Danny Fingeroth.

 In the scene where Lois Lane interviews Superman on the balcony, Superman replies, "I never lie."
-Salkind felt this was an important point in the film, since Superman, living under his secret identity as Clark Kent, is "telling the biggest lie of all time."
+Salkind felt this was an important point in the film, since Superman, living under his secret identity as Clark Kent, is "telling the biggest lie of all time".
 His romance with Lois also leads him to contradict Jor-El's orders to avoid altering human history, time traveling to save her from dying.
 Superman instead takes the advice of Jonathan Kent, his father on Earth.